What is Polkadot?

 Governance (OpenGov)

-OpenGov: Decentralized Governance
+OpenGov: On-Chain Governance

-Root Track
+Root track

-Highest privilege, can change runtime
+Highest privilege; can change runtime behavior

 Lock period: 7 days